Consensys/doc.goquorum/docs/Concepts/Privacy/PrivateAndPublic.md

 If a private transaction is sent to an account that holds contract code, participants not privy to the transaction skip the transaction and don't execute the contract code.
-Participants privy to the transaction replace the hash and call the virtual machine for execution, and their StateDBs update accordingly.
+Participants privy to the transaction replace the hash and call the virtual machine for execution, and their state databases update accordingly.

+!!! note

+    See the [private transaction high-level lifecycle](PrivateTransactionLifecycle.md#normal-private-transactions) for an illustrated example.

-As a result, these two sets of participants end up with different StateDBs and can't reach consensus.
+As a result, these two sets of participants end up with different state databases and can't reach consensus.
 To support this forking of contract state, GoQuorum stores the state of public contracts in a public state trie that is globally synchronized, and the state of private contracts in a private state trie not globally synchronized.

+### State verification

+Block validation includes a check on the root of the public state trie to determine if the public state is synchronized across nodes.
+It also includes a check the global transaction hash, which is a hash of all public and private transactions in a block.
+This means that each node can validate that it has the same set of transactions as other nodes.

+Synchronization of the public state root and private transaction inputs (through the global transaction hash) can imply synchronization of the private state across participating nodes.

+To further validate that the private state change from a private transaction is the same across all participants, use [`eth_storageRoot`](../../Reference/API-Methods.md#eth_storageroot) specifying the private smart contract address and block height.
+If the state is in sync across all participating nodes, they return the same root hash.

+### Limitations

-This model imposes a restriction on the ability to change state in private transactions.
+This model imposes a restriction on the ability to change public state in private transactions.
 Since a common use case for a private contract is to read data from a public contract, the virtual machine changes to read only mode for each call from a private contract to a public contract.
 If the virtual machine is in read only mode, and the code tries to make a state change, the virtual machine stops